1991 eruption of Mount Pinatubo: Escalation of eruption

 A view to the west from Clark Air Base of the major eruption of Pinatubo on June 15, 1991.
 The June 15–16 climactic phase lasted more than fifteen hours, sent tephra about 35 km into the atmosphere, generated voluminous pyroclastic flows, and left a caldera in the former summit region.
 Later dubbed Black Saturday, the day of darkness stretched for 36 hours.

 A small blast at 03:41 on June 12 marked the beginning of a new, more violent phase of the eruption.
 A few hours later the same day, massive blasts lasting about half an hour generated big eruption columns, which quickly reached heights of over 19 km and which generated large pyroclastic surges extending up to 4 km from the summit in some river valleys.
 One witness at Subic Bay described the explosion as 'hitting him as a whoosh of pressure'.
 Fourteen hours later, a 15-minute blast hurled volcanic matter to heights of 24 km.
 Friction in the up-rushing ash column generated abundant volcanic lightning.

 A third large eruption began at 08:41 on June 13, after an intense swarm of small earthquakes over the previous two hours.
 It lasted about five minutes, and the eruption column once again reached 24 km.
-After three hours of quiet, seismic activity began, growing more and more intense over the next twenty-four hours, until a three-minute eruptive blast generated a 21 km high eruption column at 13:09 on June 14.
+After three hours of quiet, seismic activity began, growing more and more intense over the next twenty-four hours, until a three-minute eruptive blast generated a 21 km eruption column at 13:09 on June 14.